-As a Probation Officer you'll manage offenders, victims and vulnerable people in the community by working with agencies such as the police force and social services.
-You'll work to protect the public by reducing crime, safeguarding victims and rehabilitating offenders in a community, court or prison setting.
+As a Probation Officer you'll manage people convicted of offences, victims and vulnerable people in the community by working with agencies such as the police force and social services.
+You'll work to protect the public by reducing crime, safeguarding victims and rehabilitating individuals in a community, court or prison setting.

 Probation Officer training

 Our training programme supports you in becoming a fully qualified Probation Officer with a Level 6 Professional Qualification in Probation (PQiP) or BA (Hons) Community Justice.
-You could also gain a Diploma of Higher Education in Community Justice (DipHE).
 Our training is delivered by subject specialists and many of our academic staff have worked as qualified Probation Officers in the past.

-We hold contracts with the Ministry of Justice and other community rehabilitation companies to train Probation Officers in England and Wales, and are contracted to deliver all aspects of the Community Justice Learning framework in the following Probation Divisions:
+We hold contracts with the Ministry of Justice to train Probation Officers in England and Wales, and are contracted to deliver all aspects of the Community Justice Learning framework in the following Probation Regions:

 Level 6 Professional Qualification in Probation (PQiP) / BA (Hons) Community Justice

-The Professional Qualification in Probation (PQiP) is a full time, 21-month or 15-month work-based training course equivalent to a Higher Education level 6 qualification.
+The Professional Qualification in Probation (PQiP) is a full time, 15-month or 21-month work-based training course equivalent to a Higher Education level 6 qualification.
 Part time options are also available.

 You’ll develop practical and academic learning skills to work as a Probation Services Officer (PSO) while you study and become a Probation Officer when you qualify.

-As a PSO, you'll complete various tasks including compiling in-depth reports for court, undertaking risk assessments and supervising offenders on a one-to-one basis.
+As a PSO, you'll complete various tasks including compiling in-depth reports for court, undertaking risk assessments and supervising people on probation on a one-to-one basis.
 You will have a series of placements such as working in court and custodial placements.

 - a recognised qualification at Level 5 or above (including a Diploma of Higher Education, Foundation, Honours Degree, Higher Apprenticeship)